oven-sh/bun/README.md

   | "import-rule"
   // url() in CSS
   | "url-token"
-  // The import was injected by Bun
+  // The import was injected by bun
   | "internal"
   // Entry point
   // Probably won't see this one